loftwah/downscope/src/pages/chapter-six.md

 The offer represented more than technical guidance, it was a small but meaningful gesture of professional solidarity in an increasingly isolating situation.
 Connor accepted gratefully, then returned to the impossible task before him, the PIP document a constant reminder of his precarious position.

 The coffee meeting with Jules provided both practical advice and desperately needed perspective.
-They sat at a quiet corner table in the café near Innovate's office, Connor outlining the PIP requirements while Jules listened with the focused attention of someone who understood both the technical and political dimensions of the situation.
+They connected on a private video call, Jules having suggested they speak directly rather than through company channels, Connor outlining the PIP requirements while Jules listened with the focused attention of someone who understood both the technical and political dimensions of the situation.

 "The timeline and scope are deliberately misaligned," Jules observed after Connor finished explaining.
 "That's not accidental.
 But there are tactical approaches that can help navigate this kind of situation, even if the strategic reality remains challenging."